Unilever Logo

 Unilever Emblem

-Lee Coomber and Miles Newlyn came up with a unique wordmark written using custom glyphs.
+Lee Coomber and Miles Newlyn created a unique wordmark using custom glyphs.
 There are remotely similar fonts: Olivier and Desyrel Font.
-They mimic sloppy handwriting in a semi-connected form where only part of the letters is connected.
+They mimic sloppy handwriting in a semi-connected style, with only part of the letters connected.

 Since 1990, the company’s primary color has been blue.
-After rebranding in 2004, it became darker, making the logo clearer.
+After the 2004 rebranding, the logo became darker, making it clearer.
 The chosen shade is close to #06069B.